Wirral Christian Centre : Is it biblically sound?

-In corporations CEO's and bosses who are ineffective, or have allowed their companies to stagnate, are often times removed from their positions of leadership.
+In corporations CEO's and bosses who are ineffective, or have allowed their companies to stagnate, are removed from their positions of leadership and influence.
 This is not necessarily a bad thing, sometimes a new lease of life is needed to re-ignite the company.
 Of course churches aren't corporations, but the comparison shouldn't be lost. if a church has stagnated, the congregation numbers have fallen over a period of years, and 'visions from God' have not come to fruition, then surely a change of leadership should at least be considered.

 Kerry Gillard wrote "God gave us reason and logic to make choices and He made it so that our reason and logic would lead us to Him, even in the face of hearts darkened by sin.
 That same reason is used repeatedly in the Bible to not only point man to God, but to point out error as well."

 He went on to say "God never intended for anyone to follow Him blindly-but for us to examine and test all things (1 John 4:1-4).
 If folks tested everything like scripture commands instead of being too lazy and letting others do it for them, we would not have cults, aberrant doctrine and such divisions among believers today.
 The church as a whole, needs to wake up, be diligent in God's word (2 Tim.
 2:15) and take up the responsibility of not only knowing God's word, but actively defending and sharing it as well."